Introduction: Planning lessons

 1.2 Not alternating

-- If you provide exclusively Teacher-Centred Education’, and have all students work on the same assignments, over time all students have more or less the same expertise.
+- If you provide exclusively teacher-centred education’, and have all students work on the same assignments, over time all students have more or less the same expertise.
 The fewer choices you allow a student to make, the less personalized the education becomes (Pitfall only Teacher-Centred Education).

-- If you provide only student-driven education, you are not in a position to provide the entire group with necessary information.
+- If you provide only student-centred education, you are not in a position to provide the entire group with necessary information.
 This can lead to lack of knowledge and skills (Pitfall only Student-Centred Education)

 1.3 Starting to alternate different approaches to teaching